MITLibraries/dspace-api-python-scripts/README.md

 Based on user input, replaces one specified key with another specified key in all item metadata across the specified community.
 A CSV log is written with all of the changes made and a 'dc.description.provenance' note describing the change is added to the metadata of each item that is updated.

 #### [replaceKeyValuePairOnItemIdCSV.py](replaceKeyValuePairOnItemIdCSV.py)
+Based on user input, updates key-value pairs on the specified items from the specified CSV file with the columns: 'replacedKey,' 'replacementKey,' 'replacedValue,' 'replacementValue,' and 'itemID.'
+A CSV log is written with all of the changes made and a 'dc.description.provenance' note describing the change is added to the metadata of each item that is updated.

 #### [replaceKeyValuePairsFromCSV.py](replaceKeyValuePairsFromCSV.py)
-Based on user input, updates key-value pairs from the specified CSV file with the columns: 'replacedKey,' 'replacementKey,'replacedValue,' and 'replacementValue.'
+Based on user input, updates key-value pairs from the specified CSV file with the columns: 'replacedKey,' 'replacementKey,' 'replacedValue,' and 'replacementValue.'
 A CSV log is written with all of the changes made and a 'dc.description.provenance' note describing the change is added to the metadata of each item that is updated.

 #### [replaceUnnecessarySpaces.py](replaceUnnecessarySpaces.py)
 Based on user input, removes double spaces, triple spaces, and spaces before commas in the values from the specified key in the specified community.

 #### [replaceValueInCollection.py](replaceValueInCollection.py)
+Based on user input, replaces a specified value with another specified value in all item metadata across the specified collection.
+A CSV log is written with all of the changes made and a 'dc.description.provenance' note describing the change is added to the metadata of each item that is updated.

 #### [replaceValueInCommunityFromCSV.py](replaceValueInCommunityFromCSV.py)
+Based on a user specified CSV, replaces specified values in the specified community with specified replacement values.
+A CSV log is written with all of the changes made and a 'dc.description.provenance' note describing the change is added to the metadata of each item that is updated.

 #### [repositoryMetadataBackup.py](repositoryMetadataBackup.py)
 Creates a folder with a timestamp in the folder name and creates a JSON file for every collection in the repository with the metadata for all of the items in that collection.